-I smiled, and replied “yes I let my kids watch Star Wars.”
+I smiled, paused and then politely replied “yes, I let my kids watch Star Wars.”

 I actually get asked this question a lot.
-Or a mother will look at me with a horrified expression on her face as I share our annual winter tradition of cozying up to watch Star Wars.
+Or a mother will look at me with a horrified expression on her face as I share our annual winter tradition of cozying up to watch the entire original Star Wars trilogy.

-I will say in full disclosure that we watch the original trilogy because most of the new movies (in my opinion lack the emotional charm and integrity of the original three.)
+I will say that we watch the original trilogy because most of the new movies (in my opinion lack the emotional charm and integrity of the original three.)
 That is a topic for another article – possibly on another blog.

 Anyway, I’ll go into the reasons why I let my kids watch Star Wars,.. but first, a disclosure.

 Some parents are put off by the violence in the Star Wars movies and I totally understand that point of view.
 Let me just say, I deplore violence in movies.
 Especially violence that is just for the sake of razzle-dazzle effects.